 - "I Want It All" became an anti-apartheid anthem among the youth in South Africa at its release.

 - Singer Name Drop: All four band members are name-dropped over the course of "The Invisible Man", in time to when they first make their presences heard.

 - Spin-Off Babies: In the music video of "The Miracle" the band is played by children, dressed up as them.
 The grown-up Queen joins them on the set at the end.

 - Spot of Tea: Of course, a Brit would think that "Sunday mornings with a cup of tea" would be a miracle in the title track.

 - Step Up to the Microphone: Brian May sings co-lead vocals on "Party" and "I Want It All".
-Roger Taylor sings co-lead vocals on "The Invisible Man".
+Roger Taylor sings co-lead vocals on "The Invisible Man", having previously done a guide vocal for the track (included on the bonus disc for the 2011 remaster).